 5 causes of dehumidifier mold exposure

 There are many contributing factors to subtle, yet unsafe humidity levels indoors.
 Therefore, I encourage you to learn all you can about moisture sources and humidity control.
-All the vital information on these and other indoor air quality topics can be found in the bookstore.
+All the vital information on these and other indoor air quality topics can be found in the store.

 Indoor environments are relatively consistent no matter what climate you live in.
 This means that homes in any climatic region have the possibility of growing black mold, white mold, and species of other colors inside their homes that can result in mold symptoms.